Adversarial Detection of Flash Malware: Limitations and Open Issues: FlashBuster Architecture

 \subsubsection{Actionscript Bytecode Features (API calls)}

-As structural features (\ie, tags) might suffer from the limitations mentioned in Sect.~\ref{sect:architecture:subsect:features:subsubsect:structure}, we employed an additional set of features that focus on the content of the scripting code that might be included in the file.
-Although it is not strictly necessary to use \ActionScript for benign operations, its role is essential to execute attacks.
-In particular, as shown in Sect.~\ref{sect:abcbasics:subsect:malwexample}, the attacker usually needs to resort to system APIs to perform memory manipulation or to trigger specific events.
+As structural features (\ie, tags) might suffer from the limitations mentioned in Sect.~\ref{sect:architecture:subsect:features:subsubsect:structure}, we employed an additional set of features that focus on the content of the scripting code that might be included in the files.
+Although it is not strictly necessary to use ActionScript for benign operations, its role is essential to execute attacks.
+In particular, as shown in Sect.~\ref{sect:abcbasics:subsect:actionscript}, the attacker usually needs to resort to system APIs to perform memory manipulation or to trigger specific events.
 Moreover, APIs can be used to communicate with external interfaces or to contact an external \texttt{URL} to automatically drop malicious content on the victim's system.

-System APIs belong to the official Adobe \ActionScript specifications \cite{as_ref}.
-For this reason, we created an additional feature set that checks the presence or absence of all the classes and methods belonging to such specifications.
-This leads to $4724$ new features.
+System APIs belong to the official Adobe ActionScript specifications~\cite{as_ref}.
+For this reason, we created an additional feature set that counts the classes and methods belonging to such specifications, leading to $4724$ new features.
 More specifically, this feature set represents the number of specific System methods and classes inside the bytecode.
-We chose to use only system-based APIs for two reasons: ($i$) the feature vector does not include user-defined APIs, so that the feature list is independent on the training data that is considered for the analysis; ($ii$) system-based calls are more difficult to obfuscate, as they are not directly implemented by the user.
+We chose to use only system-based APIs for two reasons: ($i$) the feature vector does not include user-defined APIs, so that the feature list is independent of the training data that is considered for the analysis; ($ii$) system-based calls are more difficult to obfuscate, as the user does not directly implement them.

-With respect to the example described in Sect.~\ref*{sect:abcbasics:subsect:malwexample}, we therefore consider as features the classes \texttt{flash. utils.ByteArray} and \texttt{flash.utils.Endian}, and the method \texttt{readUnsignedByte}.
-On the contrary, we do not consider the class \texttt{IG}, as it was directly implemented by the user.
-The rationale behind \emph{counting} the occurrences of system-based methods and classes is that an attacker might systematically use functions such as \texttt{readByte} or \texttt{writeByte} to manipulate the memory.
-Alternatively, she might attempt to repeatedly trigger events or to access specific interfaces.
-Counting the occurrences might also increase the required effort by the attacker to evade the classification algorithm.
+With respect to the example described in Sect.~\ref*{sect:abcbasics:subsect:actionscript}, we would therefore consider as valid features the classes \texttt{flash.utils.ByteArray} and \texttt{flash.utils.Endian}, and the method \texttt{readUnsignedByte}.
+On the contrary, we would not directly consider the class name \texttt{IG}, as it was directly implemented by the user.
+The rationale behind \emph{counting} the occurrences of system-based methods and classes is that an attacker might systematically use functions to manipulate memory or perform suspicious actions.
+Alternatively, she might attempt to trigger events repeatedly or to access specific interfaces.

+Finally, we observe that all features were normalized with the popular tf-idf strategy~\cite{baeza99}.
+This normalization is particularly crucial for SVM classifiers, which typically perform best with normalized features.